501stLegionA3/501st-Missions/ACTIVE_MAPS.md

     - `501st_Backup_Load_File.Altis.pbo`

 *Files not on this list are subject to be deleted.
 If you need something added to this list please contact Soyvolon.*

+Any Campaign related files will be pruned at the end of each cycle.
+If you have a campaign file that needs to be on the server for longer than a single cycle, make sure to notify Soyvolon or reupload the file after the purge.